smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-1.md

 > by [Jez Humble][jez] and [Dave Farley][dave]
 > </cite>

-Our software was doing what it needed to do functionally but had defects.
-These defects affected our clients a great deal and discouraged them from taking new releases.
-This gave us a catch-22 where we could not fix the problems by shipping new updates in a timely manner and the problems lived much longer than they needed to in the wild.
-This led to some undesirable forks in the code where new functionality needed to be made against old releases instead of shipping an new fixed version.
+Our software worked as advertised but had intermitent issues for some clients.
+This discouraged these clients from taking new releases.
+This caused a catch-22 prevented us from releasing new version that fixed the issues which made problems worst and meant issues went unsolved longer.
+Other software used with our continued to change in ways that forced us to create small forks in the code to add new functionality against the old releases instead of shipping an new fixed version.
+Needless to say these forks were not what we wanted to do long term and were a stop gap for our clients.

-Most of our problems centered on environment instability.
+Many problems centered on environment instability.
 Our favourites were running out of disk space or IP addresses that would prevent the running system from continuing to function.
-We had one big pool for every environment and so any misbehaving environment would hurt its neighbours.
-This was particularly troublesome with our Dev, QA and Cert environments which receieved updates sequentially.
-Our clients who care the most about QA and Cert are impacted when Dev is running larger tests that take lots of resources.
+We had one big pool for every environment and so any misbehaving environment takes resources from its neighbours.
+This was particularly troublesome with our Dev, QA and Cert environments which receieved updates sequentially and failing in one environment prevented progressing to the next one.
+Our clients who cared the most about QA and Cert would be impacted when Dev is running larger tests that take lots of resources.

+TODO: Talk about other changes in the environments causing breakages

 <p class="center-image">
 	<img